- Why Prices Move So Fast With Certain News Announcements? - May 30, 2020

 Also, we need to know what the bias is for the currency we want to trade against it.

-Scenario two is that we are bearish on the USD and bullish on the Euro in the longer-term.
-In the above example, our bias was bullish on the USD and vice versa on the Euro.
+- Scenario two is that we are bearish on the USD and bullish on another currency in in the longer-term.

-This means, our bias for the EURUSD in this example was to the downside.
-In such a case, if the NFP came out very positive for the USD we could simply open up a sell trade and let it ride.
+Our bias for this particular pair was to the upside.
+In such a case, if the NFP came out very positive for the USD we could simply open up a buy trade and let it ride.

 As this would be in line with our bigger picture fundamentals.
-However, what happens when the NFP comes out against our longer-term bias like above?
+However, what happens when the NFP comes out against our longer-term bias?

-Thus, our approach above would be to wait for price to reach the 78.6 % Fibonacci Retracement level and take a short.
-With a Stop above the previous swing and a target at the 100.0% Fib Expansion level.
+Thus, our approach above would be to wait for price to reach the 50.0% Fibonacci Retracement level and take a buy trade at a much more attractive price.
+With a Stop below the previous swing and a target at the most recent fair value area.

-The reason why we would take a sell trade in this example is that our big picture bias did not change.
-The NFP simply gave us a much better price to short the pair.
+The reason why we would take a buy trade in this example despite a negative NFP print because our big picture bias did not change.
+The NFP simply gave us a much better price to buy back into the overall uptrend of this particular pair.

 In this article we learnt a lot about the Non-Farm Payroll news event.
 We learnt what it is and how we can properly analyse it.